Impactful Design Considerations for a New Salon or Spa Space

 Finding the perfectly-sized space

-- A spa or salon sized between 500 and 850 square metres is a good target size for a new business—big enough, but not too big!
+- A spa or salon sized between 1,500 and 2,500 square feet is a good target size for a new business.
+It's big enough, but not too big.

-- Depending on your locale, the local Cosmetology Board or Massage Board may have licensing requirements that relate to room sizes and layouts, so be sure to do your homework in that regard.
+- Local Cosmetology or Massage Boards may have specific licensing requirements tied to room sizes or layouts, so be sure to research the regulations in your area before committing to a space.

 Let's talk about budget